PipedreamHQ/pipedream/docs/docs/workflows/managing/README.md

 <img alt="Current workflow version" src="./images/switch-workflow-version.png" width="400px">
 </div>

 This will display the code for that version of your workflow below.
-To revert your workflow to this version, click **Redploy This Version** on the far right of the header that appears:
+To revert your workflow to this version, click **Re-deploy This Version** on the far right of the header that appears:

 <div>
 <img alt="Current workflow version" src="./images/redploy-workflow-version.png">